After World Cup Win, Other U.S. Women's Sports Leagues Ask, 'What About Us?'

 Five days after the U.S. won the Women's World Cup, fans of the WNBA's Seattle Storm welcomed a surprise visitor to the team's home arena.
 Even from the cheap seats, the pink/purple hair gave it away.

-"Well look who has graced us with her presence," Storm play-by-play announcer Dick Fain told a television audience.
-"Is there a more recognizable face in the world of sports over the last month, than that young lady on the right, Megan Rapinoe?!"
+"Well, look who has graced us with her presence," Storm play-by-play announcer Dick Fain told a television audience.
+"Is there a more recognizable face in the world of sports over the last month than that young lady on the right, Megan Rapinoe?!"

 Welcome home, CHAMP! 🇺🇸🏆@mPinoe \\ #WeRepSeattle pic.twitter.com/P88CvUPiar— Seattle Storm (@seattlestorm) July 13, 2019

-Actually this moment wasn't a shock.
+Actually, this moment wasn't a shock.
 Rapinoe and Storm star Sue Bird are one of Seattle's "it" couples.
-Still, Rapinoe's appearance and standing ovation from an arena full of basketball fans, was a reminder of the powerful crossover potential of the women's World Cuppers.
+Still, Rapinoe's appearance and standing ovation from an arena full of basketball fans was a reminder of the powerful crossover potential of the women's World Cuppers.

 "For me it was just simply hopeful," said Storm CEO and General Manager Alisha Valavanis.
 "That that awareness would continue to expose the country and the globe to the other sports."